PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 Tracking the five pirate metrics will give you a complete, end-to-end view of user behavior, and help you understand areas of weakness and opportunity.

-McClure visualized the AARRR funnel in a table similar to the one below.
+McClure visualized the AARRR funnel in a table like the one below.

 This version is what the funnel might look like for our product, PostHog, an all-in-one product platform comprising [product analytics](/product), [session recording](/product/session-recording), [feature flags](/product/feature-flags) and [more](/blog/using-posting) – note, the figures here are purely illustrative.